-|Home Language Facebook Donate|
+|Home English Facebook Donate|

-Most LDS Church members were taught that Joseph Smith used seer stones referred to as the Urim & Thummim to translate the Book of Mormon (BOM) to various scribes.
-The Urim & Thummim was preserved in a stone box, along with the gold plates, for over 1,500 years for the purpose of enabling Joseph to translate the writings on the gold plates.
+Most LDS Church members were taught that Joseph Smith used seer stones referred to as the Urim and Thummim to translate the Book of Mormon (BOM) to various scribes.
+The Urim and Thummim was preserved in a stone box, along with the gold plates, for over 1,500 years for the purpose of enabling Joseph to translate the writings on the gold plates.
 Numerous illustrations in various Church magazines continue to depict this method every year.

 Overview of LDS position

 The modern Church rarely discusses the translation process.
-However, the Church magazine Ensign continues to publish images every year depicting Joseph Smith translating the BOM with the gold plates directly in front of him and usually without any seering devices present.
+However, the Church magazine Ensign continues to publish images depicting Joseph Smith translating the BOM with the gold plates directly in front of him and usually without any seering devices present.
 The Ensign has on only two occasions printed quotes that say that Joseph translated the BOM by placing his face in a hat with a stone.
 This was in July 1993 and September 1977.

 Overview of Critics' position